TopSecretGames/game/README.md

 #How to set up this project

-Project is shipped without third-party librariesm, frameworkes and datapack.
+Project is shipped without third-party libraries, frameworks and datapack.
-That actually means develoepr has to complete some setup after project checkout to getsoftware work.
+That actually means developer has to complete some setup after project checkout to get software work.

 Please follow these steps to build and run game on your machine:

-1. clone poejct to your local directroy, let's call it "game"
+1. clone project to your local directroy, let's call it "game"
 2. install dependecies (please see Dependencies section for details)
 3. accroding to platfrom you use select correspnding path in "game".
-For exampel to build project for IOS device move to "proj.ios_mac" folder
+    For example to build project for IOS device move to "proj.ios_mac" folder
 4. follow Cocos2D instructions to setup project

 #Dependencies